CFT for Neuroscience Research

-Cryo-Fluorescence Tomography (CFT) is a powerful imaging tool for neuroscience.
+Cryo-Fluorescence Tomography (CFT) is a powerful imaging tool for neuroscience where fluorescence reporters can aid in visualization of cell tracking, drug delivery, and pharmacodynamics in the brain.
 CFT can be used to study the physiology, anatomy, and molecular biology of the brain.
-In addition, neurodegenerative diseases and other pathologies that affect different regions of the brain and neurological pathways can also be visualized with CFT.
-CFT can help elucidate anatomy, disease etiology and progression via fluorescence visualization.
-The 3D CFT maps of fluorescence reporters can aid in visualization of cell tracking, drug delivery, and pharmacodynamics in the brain.
+In addition, neurodegenerative diseases and other pathologies that affect different regions of the brain and neurological pathways can also be visualized.

 Isolated Tissue Expression in Mice at 20µm

 Findings: Imaging of isolated tissue samples with CFT provides higher resolution than whole-body.
 In this example, a mouse head was intracerebrally injected with GFP-expressing cells and imaged at 20µm.

 - Imaging of mouse head at 20µm – higher resolution than whole-body CFT

 - Unlike in vivo fluorescence, CFT works well with GFP.

 - CFT is an ex vivo imaging technique and therefore not hindered by autofluorescence